 Are your ready to grow your business into something more than just a side hustle?
 Are you chomping at the bit thinking about all of your earning potential?
 The idea of making six figures in your business is enticing, and some people make it look soooo easy.
 But, I’m here to tell you the truth about what it’s like getting your business to that place.
 Nothing but cold hard facts here.

 And believe me, I know what I’m talking about.
 I started my business from the ground up.
-A few years ago, I only had $5 in the bank and had just gotten though a not-so-fun divorce.
+A few years ago, I only had $5 in the bank and had just gotten through a not-so-fun divorce.
 It was super tough!
 But I knew that I wanted GYST Ventures to be successful.
-In just three short years, I managed to scale my business from zero to six figures managing business online.
+In just three short years, I managed to scale my business from zero to six figures managing a business online.
 How cool is that?!
 I’m grateful to be able to do what I love, AND teach others how to organize and grow their dream businesses too.

 Here’s another thing – I’m a firm believer that there IS enough business to go around.
 No scarcity mindset here!
-Community is so much greater than competition, which is why I have a passion for building up other biz owners.
+Community is so much greater than the competition, which is why I have a passion for building up other biz owners.
 If you want to get to earning six figures, I have no doubt that you’ll be able to make it happen.
 But, I’m here to give you a real look inside what it takes.

 I know, I know.
 I’m sure you’ve heard it’s not easy a bunch of times already.
 But it’s true!
 Once you accept that it won’t be an easy journey, you’ll really start to understand what you need to do.
 I’ve seen so many businesses grow over the years (including my own) and not one time was there a quick hop, skip, and jump to profits.
 You’ll change paths, get new ideas, try out new business models, and more on your way to success, and that’s okay.
 It’s a process, but you’ll get there if you just keep going.